-Noninvasive test optimizes colon cancer screening rates, study findsAugust 5th, 2013 in Cancer /
+Noninvasive test optimizes colon cancer screening rates, study findsAugust 5, 2013 in Medicine & Health / Cancer

 A study of nearly 6,000 North Texas patients suggests sweeping changes be made to the standard of care strategy for colorectal screenings, finding that participation rates soared depending on the screening method offered and how patient outreach was done.